Ypertex/blog/content/articles/improving-chances-with-non-negotiables/index.md

 Unfortunately, there are no strict, clear and stable rules for success at work.
 But there are referees: Your boss or client will tell you how you did.

-In most cases, you will get feedback * afterward*.
-There are plenty of approaches however to minimize the risk of learning too late if you are on the right track.
-Some methods try to take all the risk out by defining *upfront* as much in detail as possible.
-Others try to split the larger body of work into smaller parts and getting feedback *throughout*, not only at the end.
+In most cases, you will get feedback *afterward*.
+There are plenty of approaches, however, to minimize the risk of learning too late whether you are on the right track.
+Some methods try to take all the risk out by defining *up front* as much in detail as possible.
+Others try to split the larger body of work into smaller parts and get feedback *throughout*, not only at the end.

 Of course, these methods depend on a few fragile conditions: